List of LazyTown home video releases: United Kingdom

-Eleven DVDs have been released in the U.K. as of May 23, 2011, containing a total of 50 unique episodes (4 episodes appear on more than one disc).
-These DVDs have four to six episodes each, unlike the standard four episodes for other regions.
-They also use the British-accent voice dubs, are in widescreen format, and feature subtitles and menus that are more interactive than in other regions.
+In the U.K., eleven DVDs have been released as of May 23, 2011, containing a total of 50 unique episodes.
+These DVDs mostly feature five episodes of the show (one DVD features four episodes, and another one features six episodes), unlike the standard four episodes for other regions.
+They also use the U.K. English voice dubbing, are in widescreen format, and feature subtitles and menus that are more interactive than in other regions.